LinkedIn Ads for B2B SaaS: The Complete Playbook for Generating Pipeline

 Lead magnet: Free Bare Ownership Calculator.

-The bare ownership calculator is a good example of an immediate-value lead magnet.
-It lets the user enter basic information about their property and get an estimate of the money they could receive by selling the bare ownership while continuing to live in the home.
+The bare-ownership calculator is a good example of an immediate-value lead magnet.
+The user enters basic information about their property and gets an estimate of the money they could receive by selling the bare ownership while continuing to live in the home.

 Document Ads

 One of the most effective formats for B2B SaaS.
-Advantages: allows content preview, improves lead quality, and the content acts as the creative.
+Advantages: content preview, better lead quality, and the content acts as the creative.
+Best practices: show value in the first pages, 8–15 pages, clear visual cover, content specific to a defined audience.

 Lead Gen Forms

-Native forms generate more volume because they reduce friction.
-No landing page.
-No redirect.
-Everything happens within LinkedIn.
+Native forms generate more volume because they cut friction.
+No landing page, no redirect, everything happens inside LinkedIn.

-Lead Gen Forms generate CPLs of between €15 and €50, although lead quality is generally lower than Document Ads.
-The recommendation is to use both in parallel and measure which asset generates better pipeline.
+Lead Gen Forms generate CPLs between €15 and €50, although lead quality is generally lower than Document Ads.
+Use both in parallel and measure which asset generates better pipeline.

 They work especially well when you need fast volume, have good downstream scoring and sales can respond quickly.